-- a) The conditions for the procurement of goods by means of petty cash purchases referred to in this Policy, are as follows - - b) The municipality must determine the terms on which a manager/senior manager may be delegate responsibility for petty cash purchases, in terms of the system of delegation; - c) The value of petty cash purchases up to a transaction of R2 000 (VAT inclusive) per month for each senior manager; (as per delegation) - d) The municipality must determine any types of expenditure from petty cash purchases that are excluded, where this is considered necessary; and - e) A monthly reconciliation report from each manager/senior manager must be provided to the chief financial officer, including - - f) The total amount of petty cash purchases for that month; and - g) Receipts and appropriate documents for each purchase.
+- (i) The conditions for the procurement of goods by means of petty cash purchases referred to in this Policy, are as follows - - (j) The municipality must determine the terms on which a Manager/Senior Manager may be delegate responsibility for petty cash purchases, in terms of the system of delegation; - (k) The value of petty cash purchases up to a transaction of R2 000 (VAT inclusive) per month for each senior manager ;(as per delegation) - (1) The municipality must determine any types of expenditure from petty cash purchases that are excluded, where this is considered necessary; and - (m) A monthly reconciliation report from each Manager/Senior Manager must be provided to the Chief Financial Officer, including - - (n) The total amount of petty cash purchases for that month; and

+(o) Receipts and appropriate documents for each purchase.

-7. Written or verbal quotations
+7. Written quotations

-The conditions for the procurement of goods or services through written or verbal quotations, are as follows:
+The conditions for the procurement of goods or services through written quotations, are as follows:

-- (a) Quotations must be obtained from at least three different providers preferably service providers whose names appear on the Central Supplier Database, any deviation must approved by the chief financial officer and accounting officer. - (b) To the extent feasible, providers must be requested to submit such quotations in writing; - (c) If it is not possible to obtain at least three quotations, the reasons must be recorded and reported quarterly to the accounting officer or another official designated by the accounting officer; - (d) The accounting officer must record the names of the potential providers requested to provide such quotations with their quoted prices; and - (e) If a quotation was submitted verbally, the order may be placed only against written confirmation by the selected provider.
+- (p) Quotations must be obtained from at least three different providers preferably service providers whose names appear on the Central Supplier Database, any deviation must be approved by the Supply Chain Manager, Chief Financial Officer and the Accounting Officer. - (q) To the extent feasible, providers must be requested to submit such quotations in writing. - (r) If it is not possible to obtain at least three quotations, the reasons must be recorded and reported quarterly to the Accounting Officer, or another official designated by the Accounting Officer. - (s) The Accounting Officer must record the names of the potential providers requested to provide such quotations with their quoted prices; and - (t) The order may be placed only against a written quotation by the selected provider.